Princess Charlotte, Style Icon, Is Worth $6.7 Billion – More Than Prince George And Louis Combined

-The three-year-old Princess Charlotte has what some call the “Midas touch,” similar to Duchess Meghan Markle when it comes to her outfits.
+Three-year-old Princess Charlotte has what some call the “Midas touch,” similar to Duchess Meghan Markle when it comes to her outfits.
 That’s because Charlotte’s estimated value is a whopping $6.7 billion, all because of the commotion that she causes with each amazing ensemble that she debuts, according to News.
 Some have even come to call it the “Charlotte effect,” detailed Express.

-While Charlotte’s value is $6.7 billion, her brother Prince George is worth around $4.8 billion, and Louis clocks in third at $88 million by the time he’s a year old.
+While Charlotte’s value is $6.7 billion, her brother Prince George is worth around $4.8 billion, and Louis will clock in third at $88 million by the time he’s a year old.
 The valuations are based on estimates by Reader’s Digest, and consider how much money the royals generate in the UK economy.

 It seems that every time Charlotte wears a new and adorable outfit, people can’t help but rush to the stores to replicate the look.
 When she wore a $30 John Lewis yellow cardigan in a portrait when she turned 2-years-old, for example, the sweater sold out within 24 hours of the photo going public.